Imaginativeone/Advanced-CSS-and-Sass-Flexbox-Grid-Animations-and-More/Table-of-Contents.md

   - [ ] 10 That's It, Everyone!
     - [ ] 125 001 02:28 See You Next Time, CSS Master!.mp4
     - [ ] 126 002 01:00 My Other Courses + Updates.html

+## Legend
+X - Watched the video, didn't do the code yet
++++ - Watched the video, verify if code is needed